-• We advise that all children visit the school prior to starting so that they can familiarise themselves with the building, key staff they may work with and their year group.

-- We work closely with the local Infant School and any child with SEND will get additional visits if necessary.
-This may be in a small group situation or 1:1; it depends what is best for that child. - The SENDCo from the local Infant school and our SENDCo meet on a regular basis to discuss children who may be nearing the time of transition. - Staff in our Year 3 will spend time at the local Infant school with the Year 2 teachers and the children. - If appropriate the SENDCo from our school will visit the previous school and be fully involved with any transition meeting with parents. - We liaise closely with staff when receiving children from another school and ensure paperwork is passed up and, if necessary, telephone calls are made to clarify any situation. - All children are made aware of the Young Governors (School Council) and House Captains (children's leadership roles).
+- We advise that all children visit the school prior to starting so that they can familiarise themselves with the building, key staff they may need and their year group. - We work closely with the local Infant School and any child with SEND will get additional visits if necessary.
+This may be in a small group situation or 1:1; it depends what is best for that child. - The SENDCo from the local Infant school and our SENDCo meet on a regular basis to discuss children who may be nearing the time of transition. - If appropriate the SENDCo from our school will visit the previous school and be fully involved with any transition meeting with parents. - We liaise closely with staff when receiving children from another school and ensure paperwork is passed up and, if necessary, telephone calls are made to clarify any situation. - All children are made aware of the Herne Guardians, Lunchtime Buddies, the Green Team, Young Governors (School Council) and House Captains (children's leadership roles).